-Vanguard, through its Quantitative Equity Group, provides investment advisory services for a portion of Vanguard Explorer Fund.
-The compensation and other expenses of Vanguard's advisory staff are allocated among the funds utilizing Vanguard's advisory services.
+The Fund receives all investment advisory services from Vanguard, through its Quantitative Equity Group.
+These services are provided by an experienced investment advisory staff employed directly by Vanguard.
+The compensation and other expenses of the advisory staff are allocated among the funds utilizing these services.